 Se l'avessi trovato qualche mese fa, non avrei creduto i tuoi consigli.
 Ma ora ho più l'esperienza nell'apprendimento di italiano e so che hai ragione.

 Of course he was.
 He had been studying English at school for many frustrating years.

 But then he was confronted with reality.
 When he arrived to England all of his confidence vanished.

-He could hardly understand anyone.
+The receptionist at the hotel seemed to talk a different language.
 Even a simple order at the restaurant was a nightmare.
-He began to constantly mentally translate and to think about how to apply the grammar rules he learned.
+He began to constantly think about how to form sentences that make any sense.

 If the restaurant hadn't closed, he would still be there thinking about what to say.

 of the story that led me to a total different approach to language learning.

 At almost the same time I was seeing a guitar teacher once a week.